 Ishikawa Diagram: Sometimes called a fishbone diagram, this diagram is a problem-solving approach by Kaoru Ishikawa used to show how causes and sub-causes relate to cause possible problems or effects.

 Kubler-Ross Five Stages of Grief Model: Named after Elisabeth Kubler-Ross, Swiss psychoanalyst, the model stages are denial, anger, bargaining, depression, and acceptance.
 Why is this in the project management glossary?
 This model often forms the underpinnings of organizational change (which projects often are involved with).

 Lessons Learned: Documented and stored information pertaining to the continuous improvement suggestions for handling similar projects in the future.

 Loop: A network path that passes the same node twice.
 Loops cannot be analyzed using traditional network analysis techniques and are treated as errors.

 Manage by Exception to the Project Plan: This is based on a philosophy that the project baseline plan should be well-planned, clear and understandable to the project stakeholders.
 When questions arise the project plan should answer most predictable questions.
 This frees the project manager to address the things that are differing from the baseline project plan – usually meaning they are spending most of their time managing the project changes to improve the project results.

-Manage Project Team: Tracing team member performance, providing feedback, resolving issues, and coordinating changes to enhance the project performance.
+Manage Team: Tracking team member performance, providing feedback, resolving issues, and coordinating changes to enhance the project performance.
 It usually involves communicating both formally and informally with team members and managing conflicts.
-See section 9.4 of the PMBOK.

-Manage Stakeholders: Communicating to inform, resolve issues, and set accurate expectations with the people who have interest in the project.
-See section 10.4 of the PMBOK.
+Manage Stakeholder Engagement: Communicating to inform, resolve issues, and set accurate expectations with the people who have interest in the project.

 Milestone: A significant event in the project, usually completion of a major deliverable.